 In 2014, Mozambique was confirmed as a country of focus for the Government of Canada’s international development efforts.
 Canada's international development program in Mozambique is directly aligned with the Government of Mozambique's 2011-2014 Poverty Reduction Action Plan.

-Canada, one of the lead bilateral donors in Mozambique, is supporting the Government of Mozambique in securing a future for children and youth—by improving education and health (especially maternal newborn and child health) and by stimulating sustainable economic growth.
+Canada, one of the lead bilateral donors in Mozambique, is supporting the Government of Mozambique in securing a future for children and youth—by improving education and health (especially health and rights of women and children) and by stimulating sustainable economic growth.
 Canada will remain a strong champion in promoting equality between women and men in these thematic areas, which are key to reducing poverty in Mozambique.

-Children and youth, including maternal, newborn and child health
+Children and youth, including health and rights of women and children

 Canada focuses on increasing access to and the quality of education, as well as on improving access to quality health care for mothers and children Canada also works with other donors to strengthen the capacity of the ministries of Education and Health so that they can plan, implement, monitor and evaluate their policies and programs in a more effective way.